 Bungalows on the island that cater to Westerners do maintain a reduced staff to cook food for the guests, usually offering a buffet at set times.
 Wandering around inside the compound is permitted.

-For weeks leading up to the big day, the Balinese work together to create ogoh-ogoh, which are large monsters made out of paper, bamboo and wood.
+For weeks leading up to Nyepi Day the Balinese work together to create ogoh-ogoh, which are large monsters made out of paper, bamboo, and wood.
 They are designed to look scary in the hopes that the fearsome, toothy creatures will attract evil spirits.

-In the shadows of the setting sun of Nyepi Eve, the Balinese then chase the evil spirits out of their house with as much noise as possible.
+In the shadows of the setting sun, the Balinese then chase the evil spirits out of their house with as much noise as possible.
 They bang pots and pans in a commotion meant to startle the malevolent spirits from their hiding places and into the waiting arms and gaping mouths of the ogoh-ogoh.

 The towering monsters are then carried in drum-beating, merry-making parades across the island.

 After the Ngurupuk Parade, bonfires are lit and the ogoh-ogoh are burned – along with all of the evil spirits (not to mention week’s worth of work!)

 Then it’s time to party.
 Just like on New Year’s Eve around the world, the Balinese set out to start the new year with a hangover. the preferred drink is arak – a Balinese moonshine – and it’s thrown back at parties all over the island.

 It’s said that the silence the next day is meant to trick the evil spirits remaining on the island into believing that Bali is deserted.